elsiedown/sei-project-4-he/README.md

 ## Future Features

+* Work In Progress: Implementing the multi-select checkbox feature on the index page to filter properties by type.
 * If we had more time, we would have liked to work more on our styling - making the website fully responsive to both smaller screens and mobiles.
 I would also have liked to add more animations, something I learned about in my previous projects from my team-mates but would be keen to implement myself.
 * I would also have liked to add the functionality where users are notified about new requests (or accepted requests) - eg. adding a notification feature on the navbar.
 * At the current moment, the error messages are also quite generic for our forms so I would like to build these up to a point where they are more specific and inform the user what the exact error is.